 It is an interesting blend of topics which are engaging for all students regardless of their ability and prior knowledge.
-The course encourages students to think critically and to develop a global perspective on a wide range of issues, including space exploration, the environment and Earth systems, an understanding of which enables kaitiakitanga.
+The course encourages students to think critically and to develop a global perspective on a wide range of issues, including space exploration, the environment and Earth systems, an understanding of which enables us to live more sustainably without compromising our standard of living.